 How much competition is there?

-Can you open your store and not just be another me-too?
+Can you open your e-commerce business and not just be another me-too?
 How many other business sell the exact same items you sell?
 If there are many, how will you differentiate yourself?

 Don’t only consider web stores either.
 Is there a lot of local competition in many markets?
 So many people shop online these days, but very few (if any) do so exclusively!